 Decide on which channels to provide your support

-It’s pretty easy to say, “We are available on all channels all the time!” but following through that commitment isn’t!
+It’s pretty easy to say, “We are available on all channels all the time!” but following through with that commitment isn’t!
 Most companies tend to expand their services in all channels and fail to deliver quality services as they are all over the place.
 That ends up in a lack of quality, leading to bad reviews.
 Therefore, any day, choose quality over quantity.
-Providing good services over a few channels goes a long way than to spread your team all over to provide inconsistent services.
+Providing good services over a few channels goes a long way than spreading your team to provide inconsistent services.

-A great way to figure this out is by researching the platforms the customers are using.
+A great way to figure this out is by researching the customers’ platforms.
 Figure out what kind of support channels will be ideal for your business.
 For IT technical support, emails are the best as they are specific and detailed.
 But the wait for a response can get frustrating, especially if you are in a hurry.
 Live chat services can be a great way to address quick queries and issues of customers.

 We all know that the first step to a successful team is hiring the right people, and those aren’t easy to find.
-As the saying goes, “Your employees are the people that make and break your business” holds true in this context.
-So how do you pick your teammates then?
+As the saying goes, “Your employees are the people that make and break your business” holds this context.
+So how do you pick your teammates, then?

-While hiring, apart from the skills and qualities you are looking for in your team, here are a few pointers you can consider that will help you build a stronger and productive team-
+While hiring, apart from the skills and qualities you are looking for in your team, here are a few pointers you can consider that will help you build a more vigorous and more productive team-

 Understanding their goals and dreams to align them with yours.
 This will also let you know how enthusiastic and dedicated they are at their tasks and their willingness to grow.

 Basic communication skills are crucial for any team.
 Also, make sure they are team players.